 |HMAT Kyarra as a hospital ship||HMAT Kyarra in 1914|

 After this trip, the Kyarra was converted again, this time to a troopship.
-She then sailed to Egypt with 900 troops.
+She then sailed to Egypt with 900 troops on 16 April 1915.
+Most of the troops on this voyage went to Gallipoli in Turkey and fought at the Battle of Lone Pine on 6 August 1915.
 Over the next three years she did seven voyages from Australia to Egypt and England.
 On return trips she carried invalided troops.

 Twice on these journeys she was attacked.
 Once, off Malta in the Mediterranean she fired her stern gun at a surfaced submarine.
 In 1915 she was rammed by a French ship Espagne, suffering considerable damage.
 She was repaired and resumed her troopship duties.